 New Entity to Deliver World-Class, Full-Service Construction in Southeast Wisconsin, Create Exciting New Developments, Add Jobs

-MILWAUKEE, Wisconsin (July 31, 2012) – When the principals of Siegel-Gallagher Construction sought to partner with a construction company to better serve the rapidly evolving building needs of Milwaukee corporations, Leopardo Companies was the first that came to mind; and together they recently launched Leopardo-Wisconsin, LLC.
+MILWAUKEE, Wis.
+(July 31, 2012) – When the principals of Siegel-Gallagher Construction sought to partner with a construction company to better serve the rapidly evolving building needs of Milwaukee corporations, Leopardo Companies was the first that came to mind; and together they recently launched Leopardo-Wisconsin, LLC.
 Headquartered in Milwaukee, Leopardo-Wisconsin promises to bring world-class construction services to a market brimming with opportunity for entrepreneurial builders.

 “I have worked with Leopardo for 20 years and built more than a million square feet of office interior space with them,” said David Behnke, principal of Leopardo-Wisconsin and president of Siegel-Gallagher Management Company.
 “I’ve worked with hundreds of construction companies in the Midwest, and they are hands down the best in terms of personnel, service, and quality.
 We’re thrilled about the opportunity this new venture presents and we are looking forward to building the best, most customer-centric construction company in Wisconsin.”